Bryan-Az/DSC-Capstone-Result-Replication/README.md

 To visualize, you can simply run all cells in the eval. notebook.

 Pls. ignore the loading bar in terminal it doesn't mean anything - but training it will take a while.

+There is really no need to run the training since the testing script loads presaved weights (stored in github) to initialize the pre-trained model for testing.